"This facility makes bench research to bedside therapy possible."

 Bone Marrow and Stem Cell Transplant Program

-Since the program's founding more than 25 years ago, physicians and researchers at The Nebraska Medical Center program have been pioneers in the field of bone marrow and stem cell transplantation and the processing of these products.
-The Medical Center is recognized internationally for a number of ground-breaking advancements that have helped improve success rates and have made bone marrow and stem cell transplants a more viable and promising option for a growing number of patients.
+Since the program's founding more than 25 years ago, physicians and researchers at Nebraska Medicine program have been pioneers in the field of bone marrow and stem cell transplantation and the processing of these products.
+Nebraska Medicine is recognized internationally for a number of ground-breaking advancements that have helped improve success rates and have made bone marrow and stem cell transplants a more viable and promising option for a growing number of patients.
 This includes those with lymphomas, leukemias, multiple myeloma as well as some blood disorders.

 Julie Vose, MD, hematologist/oncologist and chief of Hematology/Oncology at UNMC department of Internal Medicine, is one of the country's leading experts on lymphoma.
 She has been conducting research on the disease for 18 years and is the principal investigator for numerous clinical research trials.